Elderberries are easily grown in home gardens.

 - If the soil is neutral or naturally alkaline; consider planting elderberries in a raised bed rich in acidic soil.

-- Water young plant thoroughly before you transplant.
+- Water the young plant’s roots thoroughly before you transplant.

 - Prepare a hole half again as deep as the root ball of the transplant and twice as wide.
 Moisten the hole.